sloppyjuicy/office-developer-client-docs.fr-FR/docs/access/desktop-database-reference/deleterecord-method-ado.md

 Operations on the object represented by this **Record** may fail after this method completes.
 After calling **DeleteRecord**, the **Record** should be closed because the behavior of the **Record** may become unpredictable depending upon when the provider updates the **Record** with the data source.

-If this **Record** was obtained from a [Recordset](recordset-object-ado.md), then the results of this operation will not be reflected immediately in the **Recordset**.
-Actualisez **l'objet Recordset** en le fermant, puis en le réouvrant, ou en exécutant les méthodes Requery ou [Update](update-method-ado.md) et Resync de l' **objet Recordset** [](requery-method-ado.md). [](resync-method-ado.md)
+If this **Record** was obtained from a [Recordset](recordset-object-ado.md), then the results of this operation will not be reflected immediately in the **Recordset**. **Actualisez le recordset** en le fermant et en le ré ouvrant, ou en exécutant la méthode [Requery](requery-method-ado.md)ou [Update](update-method-ado.md) et [Resync.](resync-method-ado.md)

 > [!NOTE]
 > Les URL qui utilisent le schéma http appellent automatiquement le [fournisseur Microsoft OLE DB pour la publication Internet](microsoft-ole-db-provider-for-internet-publishing.md).
-Pour plus d'informations, consultez la rubrique [URL absolues et relatives](absolute-and-relative-urls.md).
+Pour plus d’informations, voir [URL absolues et relatives.](absolute-and-relative-urls.md)